kschweiger/TF4ttHFH/README.md

 Optimizers and loss functions can be "added" by modifiying the `supportedLosses` attribute and `_getLossInstanceFromName` and `setOptimizer` methods in `training/autoencoder/autoencoder.py`.

+#### Training
+The training for autoencoders is implemented in `train_autoencoder.py`.
+It only requires a config to be passed with the `--config` flag.
+For example configs check `data/autoencoder_example.cfg`, `data/autoencoder_example_minimal.cfg` or the test script `test/test_train_autoencoder.py`

+The output folder set in the config will be created if not present on the FS and will overwrite existing files if existent.
+In the output folder the following files will be created:

+- Input information like the passed configuration file (`usedConfig.cfg`), applied transformations (`auoencoder_inputTransformation.json`), set attributes of the `Autoencoder` class (`autoencoder_attributes.json`)
+- Model summary (`autoencoder_report.txt`)
+- Model (`trainedModel.h5py`) and weights (`trainedModel_weights.h5`)
+- Plots for all set metrics and the loss per epoch as pdf
+- Plots comparing autoencoder input and prediction for each variable as pdf

+#### Evaluation
+Evaluating a training done with `train_autoencoder.py` (it requires some of the output files) can be done with the `eval_autoencoder.py` script.
+It requires only a config to be passed with the `--config` flag.

 ## Plotting
-Several plot scripts are provided to check input dataframes and output.
+Several plot scripts are provided to check input dataframes and training output.
+All scripts are expected to be executed from **within** the plotting folder

-For validation of the input dataset `plotting/checkcheckInputData.py` can be used.
-Execute from **within** the plotting folder!
+- For validation of the input dataset `plotting/checkcheckInputData.py` can be used.
+- `compareTransfromedVariables.py` can be used to compare the output of multiple runs of `eval_autoencoder.py`.
+Point with `--input` to the `evalDataArrays.pkl` files in the output folder of the evaluation script.
+Will produce plot comparing *Input Dataset*, *Predictions* and both for each dataset processed in the eval script.

 ## The SLURM cluster (T3@PSI)
 In order to run on GPUs from the T3@PSI the SLURM cluser needs to be used.
 See [README](slurm/README.md) for instructions and tests.